Who is Grandfather Clock on The Masked Singer?

 - In his VT, we saw football boots, a tennis racket, cricket balls, boots with spurs on and three lions

-- His final clue was: “I’ve never been an academic, but I have been called a genius.”
+- “I’ve never been an academic, but I have been called a genius.”

+- Grandfather Clock wants to “save my real identity for as long as possible”

 Guesses: